GLOBAL MARKETS-Shares rally on Russia-Ukraine deal, Swedish QE surprise

 By Herbert Lash

-NEW YORK, Feb 12 A ceasefire between Russian separatists and Ukrainian forces and surprisingly aggressive stimulus from Sweden's central bank injected optimism into global equity markets, which had been numbed by a stalemate in Greek debt negotiations.
+NEW YORK, Feb 12 Major U.S. and European equity indices rallied to multiyear or record highs on Thursday after a cease-fire between Russian separatists and Ukrainian forces and surprisingly aggressive stimulus by Sweden's central bank cheered global markets.

+The Nasdaq Composite surged past multiyear highs reached in December to levels last seen in March 2000.
+The index was about 280 points from an all-time high set earlier that month during the tech bubble.

-Stocks on Wall Street climbed while European shares reversed opening losses as they also took heart from a broadly positive raft of results on one of the busiest days in Europe's earnings calendar.
+European shares reversed early losses on a broadly positive raft of results on one of the busiest days in Europe's earnings calendar.

-Even Greek stocks surged, with the main index rising 6.7 percent as investors held out hope that the new Greek government could reach a deal with international creditors over the country's bailout.

-Investors also took cues from the cease-fire in Ukraine that will take effect from Feb.
-15, and the Swedish Riksbank's decision to cut interest rates below zero and buy government bonds.

 "You have all these sort of overseas positives and two domestic negatives with the claims data and the retail sales data missing," said Phil Orlando, chief equity market strategist at Federated Investors in New York.